James Matthew Townsend: Politics

 In 1884 he was elected to the Indiana House of Representatives where he worked for civil rights.
 He was an active Republican campaigner as well.

-In 1889, Townsend was appointed to the position of recorder of the General Land Office in Washington, DC by President Benjamin Harrison.
+In 1889, Townsend was appointed to the position of recorder of the United States General Land Office in Washington, D.C., by President Benjamin Harrison.
 In 1891 he resigned and returned to Indiana.
 In 1893 he became pastor of Quinn Chapel in Chicago.

 In the 1890s, Townsend was an outspoken opponent of lynching.
-In 1895 he was widely criticized for his condemnation of the lynching of Neal Smith in Tennessee.
+In 1895, the St. Louis Post-Dispatch criticized him for, in the course of condemning the lynching of Neal Smith in Tennessee, suggesting "the torch must be applied in those cities where the outrages occur."
+The paper labeled him "a wicked counselor of his race."

 Later career

 In 1901 he took charge of Bethel AME church in Indianapolis.